 Where must I check in?

 To help with contact tracing and to keep WA safe, more businesses will need to maintain a contact register.

 A full list of businesses is available in the frequently asked questions page about contact registers.

 It is up to each business how they collect contact information and maintain their contact register, either digitally or in a paper-based format.

 The WA Government has developed a free app, SafeWA, which is a convenient, safe and secure way for businesses to collect the relevant contact information.
 The use of this app is not mandatory, but it is encouraged.

-If you download the SafeWA app, you can check in by scanning the QR code using your mobile phone at venues that also use the app.
+You can check in with the SafeWA app by scanning the unique QR code using your mobile phone at venues that offer this.

 Your contact information is only accessible to authorised WA Health personnel and will not be provided to any other Government entity or third party marketing agency.

 You should not be refused entry to a venue if you do not use the SafeWA app.
 Businesses are required to provide an alternative method (including a paper-based or digital form) for patrons to provide their contact details.